Workflow in depth

 }

-(D) After executing a workflow a corresponding run is created with all produced results.
+(D) After executing a workflow, a corresponding run is created with all produced results.

 (E) When clicking on this button, the log for this Workflow run will be displayed, for more info see the next section.